matter-labs-archive/PlasmaSwiftLib/Documentation/Usage.md

 ## Send transaction

 #### Send raw transaction
-In this example transaction inputs are formed from first UTXO you get for some Ethereum address.
+In this example transaction inputs are formed from first UTXO you get for your Ethereum address.
 Used 'split' transaction type.

 ```swift
 guard let fromEthAddress = EthereumAddress("<From Ethereum address>") else {return}